 Under Florida law, the statute of limitations in personal injury cases is four years.
 If you don’t file a personal injury lawsuit within the four-year timeframe, you forfeit your right to seek compensation.

 Contact a West Palm Beach Brain Injury Lawyer for a Free Consultation

-At Hollander Law Firm, P.A., we know how difficult a brain injury can be.
+At Hollander Law Firm Accident Injury Lawyers, we know how difficult a brain injury can be.
 You don’t have to go it alone.
 If you or a loved one were hurt, reach out to an experienced West Palm Beach brain injury lawyer for a free consultation today.

 Our personal injury law firm in West Palm Beach, FL also provides: